GP-012 Design, redesign and development

 - Clinical activities are launched regarding the GP-015 Clinical evaluation, by JD-018.

-- Cyber Security activities are launched regarding the GP-024 Cyber Security, by JD-007.
+- Cyber Security activities are launched regarding the GP-030 Cyber Security Risk Management, by JD-007.

 - Usability activities are launched regarding the GP-025 Usability by JD-003.